DevExpress-Examples/XafMigrationTools/XafApiConverter/Source/UpgradesPrompts/UpdateTypes.md

   for_build_errors: |
     // NOTE: Class commented out due to build errors after migration
     // Original error: [error message]
-    // TODO: Application behavior verification required and new solution if necessary
+    // TODO: It is necessary to test the application's behavior and, if necessary, develop a new solution.

   for_dependency: |
     // NOTE: Class commented out because it depends on [DependencyClass] which has no Blazor equivalent
-    // TODO: Application behavior verification required and new solution if necessary
+    // TODO: It is necessary to test the application's behavior and, if necessary, develop a new solution.

 safety: SAFE-002 (verify), SAFE-008 (idempotent)
 ```